kainos14/kainos14/README.md

 Publications

-♣ Myung-Kyu Yi and Seong Oun Hwang, A new lightweight deep learning model optimized with pruning and dynamic quantization to detect freezing gait on wearable devices, Computers in Biology and Medicine (IF 7.0), Accepted
+♣ Myung-Kyu Yi and Seong Oun Hwang, A new lightweight deep learning model optimized with pruning and dynamic quantization to detect freezing gait on wearable devices, Computers in Biology and Medicine (IF 7.0),  June, 2025.

 ♣ Myung-Kyu Yi and Seong Oun Hwang, A Data-driven Feature Extraction Method Based on Data Supplement for Human Activity Recognition, IEEE Sensors Journal (IF 4.3), June 4, 2024.